Ghanem99/Ghanem99/README.md

 Firm believer in the power of religion and spirituality to bring peace and balance to life.

-A driven entrepreneur who is willing to take risks and create opportunities to succeed in the business world. m
+A driven entrepreneur who is willing to take risks and create opportunities to succeed in the business world.

 <h3 align="left">Connect with me:</h3>
 <p align="left">